alphacentauri82/api-standards/content/_index.md

 new standards in #api-standards on Slack, so please join us if you're interested in contributing.

+You can submit PRs for proposed changes at [https://github.com/Nexmo/api-standards](https://github.com/Nexmo/api-standards)

 ## Open API Spec

 We document APIs using [Open API 3.0](https://swagger.io/docs/specification/about/)